 Prince William, like his father, wore his military officer's uniform.
 His was an Irish Guards in Guard of Honour Order but with a forage cap.

-Although the wedding itself was paid for by the Royal Family and the Middletons themselves, the extra public holidays are thought to have cost the economy between 1.2 billion and 6 billion pounds.
+Although the celebration itself was paid for by the Royal Family and the Middletons themselves, the extra public holidays are thought to have cost the economy between 1.2 billion and 6 billion pounds.

 Across England and Wales, there were over 5,000 applications submitted to hold street parties to celebrate the royal wedding.
 Prime Minister David Cameron hosted a party in Downing Street for local children and social workers.

-Across the pond and in the United States, the Empire State Building lit in the colours of the Union Flag to mark the wedding.
+Across the pond and in the United States, the Empire State Building lit in the colours of the Union Flag to mark the occasion.

-Prince William's work as a search-and-rescue pilot delayed the couple's honeymoon, which they did not depart on until ten days after their wedding.
+Prince William's work as a search-and-rescue pilot delayed the couple's honeymoon, which they did not depart on until ten days after their ceremony.

 Photo: Gordon Joly